ani-pur/NLP_Tasker/README.md

 ## NEW:
 - MOBILE PUSH NOTIFICATIONS!
 Look for the little bell icon on the tasker mobile app!
 (Installation instructions below)

 Never let a deadline sneak up on you.
-Tasker's got a 3 hour reminder baked in for every single task, and if you want to fine tune it, just say "remind me X mins/hours before", "remind me in X mins/hours" for a reminder relative to right now, or "remind me at X:XXam/pm" for an exact time.
+Tasker's got a 3 hour reminder baked in for every single task, and if you want a custom one on top, just say "remind me X mins/hours before", "remind me *in* X mins/hours" for a reminder relative to right now, or "remind me *at* X:XXam/pm" for an exact time within 24h of deadline.

 ### Coming soon:
 - edit button to edit tasks lol
 - sorting options (currently sorts earliest - latest due)

 ### Known bugs:
-- ~~Tasks on the same day may be sorted wrong on the dashboard~~ fixed january 17th
+- Notifications are buggy for some desktop browsers (working well on chromium

 ## What is Tasker?